webix-hub/docs/data/api/refs/ui.text.md

 - api/link/ui.text_onbindrequest_event.md - fires when the component is ready to receive data from the master component
 - api/link/ui.text_onchange_event.md - fires when the value of the control is changed
 - api/link/ui.text_ondestruct_event.md - occurs when component destroyed
+- api/link/ui.text_onitemclick_event.md - fires after the control has been clicked
 - api/link/ui.text_onkeypress_event.md - occurs when keyboard key is pressed for the control in focus
 - api/link/ui.text_onlongtouch_event.md - fires on holding finger in some position for a certain period of time
 - api/link/ui.text_onrotate_event.md - occurs on screen rotating